 You can use the same glue gun to add pom poms to get this fun bohemian look!

-You’ll need three wooden bowls in small to large sizes (the author got hers at Target), rope, wooden beads, a drill, succulents, metal ring, and a ruler.
+You’ll need three wooden bowls in small to large sizes (the author got hers at Target), rope, wooden beads, a drill, succulents, a metal ring, and a ruler.

 Do you want to know a secret?
 Succulents are horrendously overpriced!
 Look around your neighborhood or ask a friend if you can take a cutting off a succulent and propagate it!
 It only takes 2-3 weeks for roots to appear.
 Within a few months, you’ll have good-sized succulents, which you can propagate over and over!

-For supplies, you’ll want to have a shadow box, cardstock or poster board, artificial flowers, spray adhesive, a hot glue gun, cutting materials like x-acto blades and a cutting mat, and wire cutters.
+For supplies, you’ll want to have a shadow box, cardstock or poster board, artificial flowers, spray adhesive, a hot glue gun, cutting materials like X-acto blades and a cutting mat, and wire cutters.

 Shadow boxes can be purchased online or in any craft store, and are usually as little as $5.
-They can be used to show off ribbons, medals, photos and other collectibles, in addition to making cool floral art!
+They can be used to show off ribbons, medals, photos, and other collectibles, in addition to making cool floral art!